tamilzh2018/kode-kloud-test/Devops Kode Kloud Test.md

 docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' nginx_1
 curl 172.12.0.2
 Day 37: **Copy File to Docker Container**
+The Nautilus DevOps team possesses confidential data on App Server 1 in the Stratos Datacenter.
+A container named ubuntu_latest is running on the same server.
+Copy an encrypted file /tmp/nautilus.txt.gpg from the docker host to the ubuntu_latest container located at /home/.
+Ensure the file is not modified during this operation.

+Ans:
+To copy the encrypted file `/tmp/nautilus.txt.gpg` from the Docker host to the `ubuntu_latest` container without modifying it, follow these steps:
+ 1  docker ps -a
+    2  docker cp /tmp/nautilus.txt.gpg ubuntu_latest:/home/nautilus.txt.gpg
+    3  docker exec -it ubuntu_latest ls -l /home
+    4  history
 Day 38: **Pull Docker Image**

 Day 39: **Create a Docker Image From Container**